 Orlando received his bachelor’s degree in economics from The Wharton School of the University of Pennsylvania, as well as a master’s in economic history from the London School of Economics and Political Science.
 His expertise includes real estate, financial and urban economics, American politics, economic and political history, health law and policy, and the history and operation of the movie and television industries.

-Anthony has co-authored articles on real estate history and the recent housing bubble in the Wharton Real Estate Review and the World Financial Review.
-He also serves as a financial consultant and researcher for The Wharton School of the University of Pennsylvania, where his work ranges from advising government officials to high-profile lawsuits stemming from the recent financial crisis.
+His latest publication, “Employers and Health Insurance Under the Affordable Care Act,” appeared in the Summer 2015 issue of the Annals of Health Law.
+Also recently, his article “Saving Capitalism from a Painful Demise” appeared in the Winter 2015 issue of the Wharton Magazine.
+He has co-authored articles on real estate history and the recent housing bubble in the Wharton Real Estate Review and the World Financial Review.
+He also serves as a financial consultant and researcher for various institutions, where his work ranges from advising government officials to high-profile lawsuits stemming from the recent financial crisis.

-- Op-Ed Columnist, Hazleton Standard-Speaker
+- Op-Ed Columnist, Huffington Post